sonikro/react-github-oauth-redux/README.md

-# React Sample Github Oauth
+# React Sample Github Oauth with Redux
-This project was develop to study how to implement Github Authentication using Oauth and React
+This project was develop to study how to implement Github Authentication using Oauth and React + Redux

 # Table of Contents
 1. [Architecture](#architecture)